nicohiggs/football_annotations/README.md

 And then send me the csv with all the `mark_in`'s of the plays that you are uncertain about.

-Even if in one video of about 150 play clips you have many plays you are uncertain of that is fine.
+Even if in one video you have many plays you are uncertain of that is fine.
 Just make sure to mark which ones and let me know so I can go back and fill them in.

 # Software